New USB Restricted Mode By Apple: iPhone’s latest security feature!

 iPad first before things work (and charge) like normal.

-This is going to vary from accessory to accessory.
+This is going to vary from the accessory to accessory.

 It’s easy to turn off USB Restricted Mode